Why the Sprinter Is the Default for Executive Limos — and Where that Reputation Comes From

 Warranty, parts, and service considerations (used vs. new builds)

-New, professionally built conversions commonly come with limited warranties on workmanship and installed systems; factory driveline warranties may still apply depending on modification scope.
-Used converted Sprinters can carry unknown histories: non‑OEM alterations, exceeded GVWR, or shortcuts in structural reinforcement.
-If you buy used, prioritize a thorough inspection by a specialist to verify suspension and brake upgrades, check for rust or unbonded cabinetry, and confirm electrical system integrity.
+New, well-built conversions often come with short guarantees on work quality and installed systems; factory driveline guarantees may still apply depending on change scope.
+Used converted Sprinters can carry unknown histories: non-OEM changes, exceeded GVWR, or shortcuts in structural support.
+If you buy used, prioritize a thorough check by a specialist to verify suspension and brake upgrades, check for rust or loose cabinetry, and confirm electrical system integrity.

 Buying Used vs. Building New: A Practical Buyer's Guide